aspose-words/Aspose.Words-for-.NET/README.md

 --------- | -----------
-[Examples](Examples)  | A collection of .NET examples that help you learn the product features [Showcases](Showcases)  | Standalone ready-to-use applications that demonstrate some specific use cases [Plugins](Plugins)  | Standalone Plugins that will demonstrate one or more features of Aspose.Words for .NET
+[Examples](Examples)  | A collection of .NET examples that help you learn the product features [Showcases](Showcases)  | Standalone ready-to-use applications that demonstrate some specific use cases [Plugins](Plugins)  | Plugins that will demonstrate one or more features of Aspose.Words for .NET

 ## Resources